niklasha/adventofcode2019/README.md

 My reason for doing these are, besides the fact that I like puzzle solving, I want to learn Rust.

-You need Rust, [rustup](https://rustup.rs/) is the suggested was to install, that is about it.
+You need Rust, [rustup](https://rustup.rs/) is the suggested way to install Rust, that is about it.
+You may need to add some SSL libraries, dependiong on operating system, but the installation process will tell you, if so.

 Run all the days with:
 ```